kojinkai/githooks/README.md

-###Git Hooks
+## Git Hooks

-A collection of example GitHooks for use in your projects
+A collection of example GitHooks for use in projects